E-commerce

 Indicator vs metric

-Often used as synonyms; specify whether you are talking about a raw count or a ratio (rate, average basket value).
+Often used as synonyms; specify whether you mean a raw count or a ratio (rate, average order value).

 Dimensions and measures